AnuraagRath/Bayesian-Game-Theory-Model-Simulator-for-the-Dark-Forest-Hypothesis/README.md

 ![Game Theory](https://img.shields.io/badge/Field-Game%20Theory-purple)
 ![Simulation](https://img.shields.io/badge/Type-Bayesian%20Simulation-orange)

 > *“The universe is not kind.
-It is silent—and rational.”*
+It is silent and rational.”*

 A rigorous computational implementation of the **Dark Forest hypothesis** as a **Bayesian game of incomplete information**, inspired by *The Dark Forest* by Liu Cixin and popularized globally through the Netflix adaptation of *3 Body Problem*.